siriusnottin/mygallery/README.md

 *A project inspired by the [JavaScript for WordPress Workshop 2020](https://github.com/siriusnottin/jsforwp-conf-workshop-2020).*

+⚠️ Do not use this code in production!
+Using `npm audit` will reveal vulnerabilities in a package dependency.
+An [issue](https://github.com/cferdinandi/gulp-boilerplate/issues/78) was opened in the [Gulp Boilerplate repository](https://github.com/cferdinandi/gulp-boilerplate/issues/78), but it's not fixed yet.
+After looking more in details, I think the [gulp-cssnano](https://github.com/ben-eb/gulp-cssnano) dependency should be replaced by [cssnano](https://github.com/cssnano/cssnano) but it is too complicated for me to fix it right now, with my actual knowledge of node and gulp.

 ## What is this

 One week, three photos that summarize the latest news.